Xtrimmer/SqlDatabaseBuilder/README.md

     OrdersTable.Constraints.Add(foreignKeyConstraint);
 ```
 # SQL UNIQUE Constraint
+The UNIQUE constraint ensures that all values in a column are different.
+Both the UNIQUE and PRIMARY KEY constraints provide a guarantee for uniqueness for a column or set of columns.
+A PRIMARY KEY constraint automatically has a UNIQUE constraint.
+However, you can have many UNIQUE constraints per table, but only one PRIMARY KEY constraint per table.
 The following creates a UNIQUE constraint on the "ID" column when the "Persons" table is created:
 ```csharp
     Table table = new Table("Persons");